microsoft/vscode-docs/docs/getstarted/settings.md

   //  - 'bounded' (wrap at minimum of viewport and `editor.wordWrapColumn`).
   "editor.wordWrap": "off",

   // Configure glob patterns for excluding files and folders.
+For example, the files explorer decides which files and folders to show or hide based on this setting.
   "files.exclude": {
     "**/.git": true,
     "**/.svn": true,